 See you next month!!!

-If you feel as if you or any of your family and friends could have any of the symptoms provided here, request an appointment.
-I am ready and happy to help you keep your hands healthy and functional.
+If you feel as if you or any of your family and friends could have any of the symptoms provided here, I am ready and happy to help you keep your hands healthy and functional.

 Ayisha Livingstone, MD,Fellowship Trained and Board-Certified Orthopedic Hand Surgeon